con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Atop pain's remedy—the Mahāyāna—
 With vajra-Dharma as his mighty weapon,
-With vajra depth, well known as Jinajik,
+With vajra depth, renowned as Jinajik,
 With vajra thought, aware of how things are, (112)

 * 112ab, duḥkhaccheda*: We follow VV's lead for this, but a more literal translation that takes into account his analysis would be: 'one whose great weapon is the vajra dharma of the pain-cutting great vehicle.'
 Tib. translates all of the Sanskrit words, but doesn't strongly suggests one or another interpretation.
 Against ed-d, the compounded reading is easier to deal with.